stelios-c/stelios-c.github.io/index.md

 Hello and welcome to my personal site.
-I have an M.Eng in Electrical and Information Engineering.
 I currently work as a full stack Data Analyst and Operations Engineer for a global Mobile Satellite Communications Operator.
 I have subject matter expertise in:
   - Spatial and timeseries data
   - Mobility/Transport: Maritime, Aviation, rail and road.